Duxah/FreePCB-2/pcb_view.md

 Now the folder has appeared in the menu.

 If the folder does not appear, put a shortcut on the Gerber file viewer in the ShortCut directory, which is located in the root directory with FreePcb.
-The Gerber File Viewer must support the drag & drop function for folders, such as ViewMate or GerberLogix.
+The Gerber File Viewer must support the drag & drop function for folders, for example ViewMate or GerberLogix.

 # [Return](How_to.md)